Cycle Across America for Bipolar Disorder

 In cooperation with Michael Boyd, Border Mountain is sponsoring an across-the-nation bicycle fund raiser for raising awareness for families dealing with bipolar disorder and for disabilities.

 You can help with financial support for the trip and building the custom bike by using the Donation link to the right.
 For more information about the trip please read the articles in the 2011 (915k).
-If funds are available the trip is being scheduled for summer 2014.
-To learn more about Michael Boyd, review this inspiring published in the Southern Adventist University alumni magazine a few years ago.
+The trip will be scheduled for whenever adequate funds become available.
+To learn more about Michael Boyd, review this inspiring published in the Southern Adventist University alumni magazine.

 While ten million people in the U.S. alone have this disorder, at least half of them receive no treatment.
 Often this is because of lack of information and insight on the part of the individual and/or his or her family.
 This is a terrible loss when you consider that treatment for this illness is generally safe and effective and getting better all the time.
 Left untreated, the disease tends to get worse.
 Recognition and diagnosis in its earliest stages is important so the ill person can receive treatment and avoid the harmful consequences of repeated episodes, which are all too often eventually fatal, as was the case with Jennifer and JoAnne's brother, David, and Michael’s former wife, Cindy.